Here's the fascinating origin of the term "computer bug"

 Although this is a common question, it is a bit misleading.
 Glossing over the early past use of the term in engineering jargon (which predated the electronic computer in any case) the first real computer bug wasn't actually named per se.

 Famously, the very first instance of a computer "bug" was recorded at 3:45 pm (15:45) on the 9th of September 1947.
 This "bug" was an actual real-life moth, well, an ex-moth, that was extracted to the number 70 relay, Panel F, of the Harvard Mark II Aiken Relay Calculator.

-This "bug" (which a two-inch wingspan (5 cm)) was preserved behind a piece of adhesive tape on the machines' logbook with the now immortalized phrase "[The] First actual case of a bug being found".
+This "bug" (which is a two-inch wingspan of 5 cm) was preserved behind a piece of adhesive tape on the machines' logbook with the now immortalized phrase "[The] first actual case of a bug being found".